Prof-ThiagoOliveira/blog/content/authors/admin/_index.md

     date_start: 2020-01-01
     date_end: 2023-03-31
     summary: |
-      - Held a Marie Skłodowska-Curie COFUND fellowship focused on quantitative genetics and sustainability-focused breeding.
+      - Held a Marie Sklodowska-Curie COFUND fellowship focused on quantitative genetics and sustainability-focused breeding.
       - Developed mixed-model, Bayesian, and simulation frameworks for plant-breeding pipelines and collaborated with international partners.
       - Published and presented across high-impact venues while mentoring PhD students and early-career scientists.